Stainless steel is a type of steel that is widely used in various industries due to its unique properties and characteristics.

 The corrosion resistance of austenite comes from the protective layer of chromium oxide that forms on the surface of the metal.

-304L stainless steel and 316L stainless steel were developed to combat this corrosion.
-304L stainless steel and 316L stainless steel have a lower carbon content, and because the carbon content is reduced, there is no chromium carbide and no intergranular corrosion.
+To combat this corrosion, 304L and 316L stainless steels were developed with a lower carbon content, meaning there is no chromium carbide and no intergranular corrosion.

-It should be noted that higher sensitivity to intergranular corrosion does not mean that non-low carbon materials are more susceptible to corrosion.
-This sensitivity is also higher in a high chlorine environment.
+It should be noted that a higher sensitivity to intergranular corrosion does not mean that non-low-carbon materials are more susceptible to corrosion, and this sensitivity is also higher in high chlorine environments.

-Note that this phenomenon is due to high temperatures (450°C – 900°C).
-Often welding is the direct cause of reaching this temperature.
+Note that this phenomenon is due to high temperatures (450°C – 900°C), often caused by welding.

-For a conventional butterfly valve with a soft seat, as we do not weld on the valve plate, it is meaningless in using low carbon stainless steel, although most specifications will call for 304L or 316L stainless steel.
+For a conventional butterfly valve with a soft seat, there is no need to use low-carbon stainless steel as we do not weld on the valve plate, even though most specifications call for 304L or 316L stainless steel.

 Why does stainless steel still rust?

-Stainless steel has the ability to resist atmospheric oxidation – stainless, and also has the ability to corrode in the medium containing acid, alkali and salt -corrosion resistance.
+However, stainless steel can corrode under certain conditions, as it has the ability to resist atmospheric oxidation, but also has the ability to corrode in mediums containing acid, alkali, and salt.

-However, its corrosion resistance varies with the chemical composition of the steel, the state of protection, the conditions of use and the type of environmental medium.
+The corrosion resistance of stainless steel varies depending on its chemical composition, the state of protection, the conditions of use, and the type of environmental medium.